peterjohansen/metalpet/README.md

 ### Instructions
 1. Clone this repository and navigate to its root directory
 2. Execute `mvn clean install` to build it
-3. Execute `mvn -pl java-rest-skeleton-web spring-boot:run` to start it